nyu-pl-sp19/class10/README.md

 * check whether a given queue is empty

-* enqueue an element into a queue, yielding the a queue with the added element
+* enqueue an element into a queue, yielding a new queue with the added element

-* dequeue an element from the queue, yielding the dequeued element and the new queue with that element removed.
+* dequeue an element from the queue, yielding the dequeued element and a new queue with that element removed.

 ```ocaml
 module type QueueType =